browniefed/htmlparser2-react/README.md

 ```

-This by no means takes into account everything, like CData, no special cases for script tags.
+This by no means takes into account everything, like CData, no special cases for script tags, other stuff that I have no idea about.

 It can be browserified for ES5 compliant browsers.

+There are likely more elegant solutions, like actually hooking into htmlparser2 DOMHandler thus not parsing to an object then converting to React but I can do that later.

 Should you use this?
 No.